On this page

 Continuous Testing and Measuring Success

-Here’s the thing about modern testing: it never really stops.
+Continuous testing works because it moves quality checks from a final gate at the end of development to a constant signal throughout every sprint.
 Your product keeps evolving, so your testing should too.
 Instead of waiting for those big milestone moments, you’re checking quality with every single code push.
 Set up automated tests in your CI/CD pipeline, and you’ll catch issues before they become headaches.

 Track your change failure rate each sprint.
 Teams that monitor this see their release confidence nearly double within months.
 However, what most overlook is that your test coverage percentage matters less than covering the right user journeys.
 Focus your automation on the features customers use daily, not just hitting some arbitrary coverage number.